AdaK-NER: An Adaptive Top-K Approach for Named Entity Recognition with Incomplete Annotations: Experiments

 \subsection{Ablation Study}

-To investigate the effectiveness of the proposed strategies used in our model, we conduct the following ablation with Random-based Schemea and $\rho = 0.2$.
+To investigate the effectiveness of the proposed strategies used in AdaK-NER, we conduct the following ablation with Random-based Scheme and $\rho = 0.2$.
 As shown in Table \ref{ablation study}, the adaptive $K$-best loss contributes most to our model on the three datasets.
 It helps our model achieve higher recall while preserving acceptable precision.
 Especially on Youku dataset, removing it would cause a significant drop on recall by $40\%$.
 The weighted CRF loss is indispensable, and annealing method could help our model achieve better results.
 Candidate mask is attributed to promote precision while keeping high recall.
-Both $K$-best candidates and self-built candidates facilitate the performance of our model.
-Iterative sample selection makes a positive contribution to the model's effect on CoNLL-2003 and Taobao, whereas it slightly hurts the performance on Youku.
+Both $K$-best candidates and self-built candidates facilitate the model performance.
+Iterative sample selection makes a positive contribution to our model on CoNLL-2003 and Taobao, whereas it slightly hurts the performance on Youku.
 In general, incorporating these techniques enhances model performance on incomplete annotated data.